nadavgolden/flarum-docker/README.md

 # Building
+Don't trust me?
+That's good.
+If you want to build an image with a different configuration, you can:

-- You can easily edit the script `mysql_install.sh` to change:
+- Edit the script `mysql_install.sh` to change:
 1. mysql root password
 2. Flarum's username and password on mysql server
+3. Flarum's database name
+(editing the variables at the top of the file is recommended)

 - Change nginx config for flarum by editting `flarum.conf`

+Then run `sudo docker build .`

 # Pulling